IdahK/employee-mgt-micro-services/README.md

 Currently the microservices comprises of :

-* Employee Service for Employee CRUD Operations
+* Employee Service for Employee CRUD Operations.
+You can find it [here](https://github.com/IdahK/employee_mgt_system).

 The services to be added later :
 * API Gateway Service